jameswquinn/preact-responsive-image-app/README.md

 ## Deployment

+### Quick Deploy with Vercel

+Click the "Deploy with Vercel" button at the top of this README to deploy the project quickly with Vercel.

+### Manual Deployment

 This project is set up for deployment on Vercel.
-To deploy:
+To deploy manually:

 1. Install Vercel CLI: `npm i -g vercel`
 2. Run: `vercel`